A discretionary scheme administered by local authorities.

 If you have any difficulties doing this at home, you can seek assistance and support from organisations such as Social Work, your local Housing Association, Citizens Advice and various similar support groups.

-For Community Care Grants you can make a new application during the following days and times:
+For all Community Care Grants you can make a new application online 24/7

 Scottish Welfare Team